 Easy Overnight Pizza Dough

 This is the pizza recipe you’ve been looking for.
 Yes you, the person who recently came into possession of a pizza oven but has no idea where to start with making dough.
-I created this recipe to make pizza dough approachable and easy to make, but one that also delivers an incredible result.
+I created this easy overnight pizza dough recipe to be approachable and simple to make, but one that also delivers an incredible result.
 Read on if your interest is piqued!

 If you’re familiar with my recipes then you might know that I love an easy dough/bread made with instant yeast.
 Why?
 Well, for starters I’m a lazy baker and instant yeast is accessible and well, instant.
-Secondly I don’t do sourdough – I’ve never been successful in keeping a starter alive and if a recipe calls for a starter well, then I’m simply not going to make it because I don’t have the means to.
+Secondly, at the time of originally developing this recipe I wasn’t into sourdough – I’d never been successful in keeping a starter alive and if a recipe called for a starter well, then I was unlikely to make it because I didn’t have the means to.
+So this was my response to that predicament.
+Update: in 2026 I started making sourdough – if you are interested in my sourdough loaf, you can find that here.

 This dough recipe is easy to throw together, has a brief rest then is portioned and sent to bed in the fridge overnight.
 Take it out a couple of hours before you want to make pizza and voila, excellent dough ready to go.